 How and why did you get involved with TREC?

 Initially, like many people, I got involved in TREC for the networking and the social aspects.
-I started my career in the civil engineering industry, and I was eager to meet people of different backgrounds with different professions in the industry.
+I started my career in the civil engineering industry, and I was eager to meet people of different backgrounds and with different professions in the industry.
 I knew TREC would be a good place to make those connections and grow in my field.

 Why is Dallas a great place to be a part of the commercial real estate industry?